ThijsvanDijk/CGLTFModelLoader/README.md

 ## Building
 There is an easy build script for Linux users that builds the entire project called: build-linux.sh

-There is an easy build script for Windows users that builds the entire project called: build-windows.sh
+There is an easy build script for Windows users that builds the entire project called: build-windows.bat